sergey-s-anikeev/chekhov-sakhalin-1890-census/docs/data_dictionary.md

 ## Origin Place Rules

-`origin_place` is normalized against the 1890 administrative-unit reference library.
+`origin_place` is normalized against a separate 1890 reference list.

 Canonical values for governorates and oblasts should use full official administrative-unit names, for example: